agilajah/agilajah.github.io/_posts/2018-11-18-moments-the-series-chapter-two.md

 "It is not just 'talking about your problems'; it is also working toward solutions.
 But I can't help you if you don't let me."
 Dr Patricia proceeded.
 "So could you...".

 “I’m looking out at the mountains,” Ethan interrupted.
+Talked about what he saw in the LED window.
 “They’ve never looked more beautiful.”

 Dr Patricia perplexed, couldn't believe what just happened.